 The state of your attic has a big impact on the health of your home and the people who live in it.
-If it’s not cleaned regularly, cracks and gaps will allow dust and rain water to get inside.
-Left alone, that will produce mold colonies, trigger allergies, and allow pests like roof rats, mice, birds, and squirrels to move into the space.
-Water and rodents can (and will) also destroy your attic insulation, lowering the energy-efficiency of your home and sending heating and cooling bills through the roof (literally!).
+If it’s not cleaned regularly, cracks and gaps will allow dust and rainwater to get inside.
+Left alone, that will produce mold colonies, trigger allergies and allow pests like roof rats, mice, birds and squirrels to move into the space.
+Water and rodents can (and will) also destroy your attic insulation, lowering the energy-efficiency of your home and sending heating and cooling bills through the roof.
 In addition, and perhaps most concerning, rodent feces and urine can spread diseases throughout your entire home.

-A thorough attic cleaning by a professional cleaning and insulation service will help eliminate these problems and restore your attic to a good, clean, and healthy condition.
+A thorough attic cleaning by a professional cleaning and insulation service can help eliminate these problems and restore your attic to a good, clean and healthy condition.

 The nationwide average cost for rodent removal is $95-$235.
-The animals these services typically deal with include rats and mice, which are more commonly a problem indoors, and gophers, which live mostly outdoors and infest lawns and gardens.
+The animals these services typically include rats and mice (which are more commonly a problem indoors) and gophers, which live mostly outdoors and infest lawns and gardens.

 Dealing with an infestation of rodents can cost an additional $125 to $200, as the next step is to locate the areas of the attic that have been compromised and seal and block all entry points.
 The total price will depend on the severity of the infestation.
 Some attic cleaning professionals will handle this, but in other cases, you may need to call an exterminator.

-- Remove junk yourself before the pros come: Enlist a helper to go through your belongings, identify what should be kept, and dispose of the rest.
+For example, remove junk yourself before the pros come.
+Enlist a helper to go through your belongings, identify what should be kept, and dispose of the rest.

-- Have a yard sale: You can even make some money by selling the things that are still in good condition but no longer wanted.
+Or, have a yard or online sale.
+You can even make some money by selling the things that are still in good condition but no longer wanted.